danalagtash/Dan-CV/README.md

 Turkish – Beginner

 ### Trainings
+(These trainings helped me for a better communication skills, understand work environment and dealing with team work) <br>
 **The Psychology Of Change And The Way To Success** <br>
 KING ABDULLAH FUND FOR DEVELOPMENT (UniversityOf Petra)